McGillAISociety/learnathon2020/README.md

 - black: #040404
 - grey: #e6e6e6

+## Usage

-> Clone Repo > Go to repo directory > run `yarn` to get all the node-modules etc. > you may also have to add `yarn add react-light-accordion` for the faq >
+To set up this repo locally, firstly clone it to your machine and navigate to the repo directory in your command line.
+Run `yarn` to get all the node-modules necessary for the site to run.
+You may have to also add `yarn add react-light-accordion` for the faq to work.

-> run `yarn start` to see the website in your local browser.
+Run `yarn start` to see the website in your local browser - eg.`127.0.0.1:3000`.

-## Getting Started with Create React App
+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).